viant/smirror/README.md

 To simplify mirroring maintenance once instance of storage mirror is recommended per project or region.
-Since lambda/cloud function accept only one trigger bucket you can use sqs/sns/pubsub bucket propagate source event to the StorageMirror instance by copying/moving underlying resource to trigger bucket.
+Since lambda/cloud function accept only one trigger bucket you can use sqs/sns/pubsub bucket propagate source event to the StorageMirror instance by either invoking or copying/moving underlying resource to trigger bucket.

+When copy/move setting is used to trigger main StrageMirror event, the original bucket is added as prefix to the resource path:
+For example source path gs://myTopicTriggerBucket/myPath/asset.txt is transformed to gs://mytriggerBucet/myTopicTriggerBucket/myPath/asset.txt when copy/move proxy option is used.

+#### GCP Topic

+#### SQS Queue

+#### SNS Subscription

+#### Cron scheduler